6 Personalised Learning and Support Planning

 Setting teaching and learning goals

-The SSG considers the student’s future aspirations and sets long and short term educational goals.
+The SSG considers the student’s future aspirations and sets long-term and short-term educational goals.
 The important aims when setting teaching and learning goals are to:

 - ensure that all parties are in agreement with the goals